Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems: Background and Related Work

 \subsection{Partitioners}

 Partitioners break the input set into smaller regions, compute the reachable set of each small region, and return the total reachable set as the union of each smaller region's reachable set.
 The idea is depicted in~\cref{fig:partition_intuition} for a simple NN with linear activations.
 In the top row (without partitioning) IBP operates on the full input set, leading to excessive conservatism in the final output bound (top right: large red dashes vs. red shaded region).
 The bottom row shows how IBP on two halves of the input set leads to a tighter approximation of the output set.
-This volume reduction is quantified analytically in~\cref{sec:theoretical_results}.

 The key difference between partitioning approaches is the strategy for how to split the input set.
-Some works make one bisection of the input set~\cite{anderson2020tightened,rubies2019fast}; \cite{xiang2018output} splits the input set into a uniform grid.
-The current state-of-art partitioner, a Simulation-Guided approach (SG)~\cite{xiang2020reachable}, uses a partitioning strategy where Monte Carlo samples of the exact NN output are used as guidance for efficient partitioning of the input set, reducing the amount of computation required for the same level of bound tightness.
+Some works make one bisection of the input set~\cite{anderson2020tightened}; \cite{xiang2018output} splits the input set into a uniform grid; \cite{wang2018formal} uses gradients to decide which cells to split for ReLU NNs.

+\cite{rubies2019fast} improves on~\cite{wang2018formal} using ``shadow prices'' to optimize \textit{how} to split a particular cell (i.e., along which dimension), but does not provide a way of choosing \textit{which} cells to split when computing tight reachable sets.
+As illustrated in~\cite{xiang2020reachable}, substantial performance improvements can be achieved by stopping the refinement of cells that are already sufficiently refined.
+Thus, the current state-of-art partitioner, a Simulation-Guided approach (SG)~\cite{xiang2020reachable}, uses a partitioning strategy where Monte Carlo samples of the exact NN output are used as guidance for efficient partitioning of the input set, reducing the amount of computation required for the same level of bound tightness.
 SG used IBP to compute output sets, and the two ideas of Partitioners and Propagators have been developed separately toward a similar objective.
-This work addresses key gaps in the partitioning literature: we unify Partitioners with state-of-art Propagators for better performance, propose new partitioners that are flexible in the desired output set shape, and analyze the theoretical reduction in conservatism.
+This work addresses key gaps in the partitioning literature: we unify Partitioners with state-of-art Propagators for better performance, propose new partitioners that are flexible in the desired output set shape.
 We then show how improvements in robustness analysis map directly to reduced conservatism in control tasks.